jminuse/clancelot/README.md

 # clancelot
 A set of computational chemistry Python libraries and tools developed by the Clancy Group, Cornell University.

+## Installing
+If you would like to install, simply clone the git repo, edit the install.py accordingly and run install.py

+		`git clone git@github.com:jminuse/clancelot.git`

 ## Contributing
 If added to the project and you want to contribute, you can do the following: